The-OpenROAD-Project-Attic/Resizer/README.md

 Liberty libraries should be read before LEF and DEF.
 Only one LEF and one DEF file are supported.

-The set_wire_rc command set the resistance (ohms/meter) and capacitance (farads/meter) of routing wires.
-It adds parasitics based on placed component locations.
+The set_wire_rc command sets the resistance (ohms/meter) and capacitance (farads/meter) of routing wires.
+It adds parasitics based on placed component pin locations.
 The resistance and capacitance are per meter of a routing wire.
 They should represent "average" routing layer resistance and capacitance.
 If the set_wire_rc command is not called before resizing, the default_wireload model specified in the first liberty file or with the SDC set_wire_load command is used to make parasitics.

 The resize command resizes gates and then uses buffer insertion to repair maximum capacitance and slew violations.
 Use the -resize, -repair_max_cap and -repair_max_slew options to invoke a single mode.
 With none of the options specified all are done.
 The -buffer_cell argument is required for buffer insertion (-repair_max_cap or -repair_max_slew).

 A typical resizer command file is shown below.